Calapan: Cityhood

+Scenes along Juan Luna Street in San Vicente Central, featuring a banner celebrating Calapan’s cityhood.

 In the year 1998, Calapan was converted from a municipality into a component city by virtue of Republic Act No. 8475.
 The law was authored in Congress by Rep. Renato V. Leviste and was signed by President Fidel Ramos on February 2, 1998.
 On March 21, 1998, the people of Calapan ratified the creation of the City of Calapan in a plebiscite marking that same day as the city's foundation day.
-Incumbent Mayor Arnan C. Panaligan became the last Municipal Mayor and the first City Mayor of Calapan.
+Former Mayor Arnan C. Panaligan became the last Municipal Mayor and the first City Mayor of Calapan.
 To date, it is the first and only city in the whole island of Mindoro.

 Calapan was reclassified from a 4th class city in 2007 to a 3rd class city in 2010, on account of its innovations in public service, modernization programs, increased revenue collection, and overall economic improvement.
+Calapan City was later reclassified as a 2nd Class Component City in 2025.

+Late 20th and early 21st centuries

+At the turn of the 21st century, Calapan underwent a period of gradual urban and administrative transformation following its conversion into a component city in 1998.
+As the capital of Oriental Mindoro, the city experienced steady population growth, expansion of commercial activity, and increased importance as a transportation and service hub in the island of Mindoro.